Blooper: Television shows

-Comedian Dick Emery showcased his own out-takes as an epilogue entitled "A Comedy of Errors" to his BBC shows in the mid-1970s.
-The later ITV show It'll Be Alright on the Night (originally hosted by Denis Norden) showed out-takes from film and TV.
+Comedian Dick Emery showcased his own outtakes as an epilogue entitled "A Comedy of Errors" to his BBC shows in the mid-1970s.
+The later ITV show It'll Be Alright on the Night (originally hosted by Denis Norden) showed outtakes from film and TV.
 The BBC's answer to the show, Auntie's Bloomers and its spin-off, Auntie's Sporting Bloomers, ran until 2001.
 It was replaced by Outtake TV, which began as a series of one-off specials in 2002, hosted by Paul O'Grady, before a series was commissioned for BBC One in 2004, hosted by Anne Robinson.
 Special Weakest Link-themed editions were common during Robinson's tenure, which lasted until 2009.
 Rufus Hound took over in 2010.
 Outtake TV now appears as occasional one-off specials, much in the same way as It'll Be Alright on the Night.

-ITV has produced two other shows, TV Nightmares, and TV's Naughtiest Blunders.
+ITV has produced two other shows, TV Nightmares and TV's Naughtiest Blunders.
 Both were presented by Steve Penk, before the latter show changed to show continuous clips with voice-over by Neil Morrissey.
 Nightmares presented TV personalities relating some of their most hair-raising moments, and Naughtiest Blunders presented more risqué mistakes.
 The latter has also been criticised for being used as a simple schedule filler, often with ridiculously titled editions (e.g. All New TV's Naughtiest Blunders 18).